MrBBennett/CheckItOut/README.md

 # CheckItOut
-A worked solution in VB to the Check It Out problem for 2019 submission
+A worked solution in VB.Net to the Check It Out problem for 2019 submission.
+Solution created in VB.Net 2010 Express.
+No commenting used in solution - I know how rubbish